KimSoapSoap/data-jpa/README.md

-for studying spring data jpa
+for studying spring data jpa!